DSC-SPIDAL/harp/website/content/docs/examples/kmeans.md

 title: K-Means
 ---

+Before going through this tutorial take a look at the [overview](https://dsc-spidal.github.io/harp/docs/examples/overview/) section to get an understanding of the structure of the tutorial.

 <img src="/img/kmeans.png" width="80%" >

 K-Means is a powerful and easily understood clustering algorithm.
 The aim of the algorithm is to divide a given set of points into `K` partitions. `K` needs to be specified by the user.
 In order to understand K-Means, first, you need to understand the proceeding concepts and their meanings.